Kaizo1610/Internship-Reviewer-App/README.md

 **4. Target user**

+The **INTERNOVA** platform is designed for the following groups:

+1. **Interns:**
+   - Receive structured feedback and track progress.
+   - Communicate effectively with mentors or supervisors.
+   - Understand strengths, weaknesses, and areas for improvement.

+2. **Supervisors and Mentors:**
+   - Provide consistent and fair evaluations using standardized templates.
+   - Track intern performance and communicate through a centralized platform.

+3. **HR Teams or Internship Coordinators:**
+   - Oversee the progress and performance of all interns.
+   - Ensure evaluations are fair, consistent, and aligned with organizational policies.

+4. **Employers or Organizations:**
+   - Streamline the internship evaluation process and enhance the overall experience.
+   - Identify high-performing interns for potential future opportunities.

 **5. Preferred platform** <br/>
 With Firebase serving as the back-end, Internova will use Flutter for cross-platform development with an eye towards Android.
 This strategy complies with market trends for affordable, high-performing mobile solutions while guaranteeing accessibility for students and young professionals.
 It has responsive features like document sharing, progress monitoring, and real-time feedback and is portable.